 1 Short-CV

-For the 2023/24 academic year, I have received “Opus Magnum” funding from the VW Foundation to finish my monograph, Play: Audiovisuality in the Modern Era-Theater, Film, Television, Games.
+For the 2023/24 academic year, I received the “Opus Magnum” grant from the Volkswagen Foundation to complete my monograph, Play: Audiovisuality in the Modern Era—Theater, Film, Television, Games.
+The study is scheduled for publication in German by transcript Verlag in 2026 and in English in 2027.

-I studied Comparative, German and American literature at the Free University Berlin and worked there as a research assistant.
-My Master’s thesis concerned itself with modern drama, and my dissertation with the digitalization of art and entertainment.
+I studied General and Comparative Literature, German Studies, and American Studies at the Free University of Berlin (FU Berlin).
+My Master’s thesis analyzed modern drama, and my dissertation explored the digitalization of art and entertainment.

-Since 2018, I have been a member of the Academy of Finland’s Scientific Advisory Board (SAB) for the Centre of Excellence in Game Culture Studies.
+From 2018 to 2025, I was a member of the Scientific Advisory Board (SAB) of the Centre of Excellence in Game Culture Studies at the University of Tampere (Finland).

 2 Academic Career